Ten tips to help you choose the right Executive MBA

 10. Finally, an Executive MBA program should provide access to an "elite club" of alumni.
 The best business schools help the development of their alumni community by facilitating networking and exchanges between graduates even decades after that have earned their Executive MBA.

 Choosing an Executive MBA program is an important and potentially career-changing decision.
 The guidelines above provide a framework for assessing and choosing your Executive MBA.

-See how the IMD Executive MBA can help you fulfil your ambitions.
-Download the FREE brochure now.
+See how the IMD Executive MBA can help you fulfill your ambitions.
+Download the (NEW) program brochure now.